entando-ps/tekton-entando-pipelines/README.md

 ## Notes

-### Generate secrets to pushing to external registry
+### Generate secrets for pushing to external registry

 Set the required env vars to simplify the process: